sometimesvlad/Networker/README.md

 # Networker - for combat situations
 "Networker" - tool for penetration testing, irreplaceable instrument where there is no access to Nmap and Netcat

 ## Modules

-— Bind Shell
+— Reverse Shell

-— Incoming connections handler
+— Port Scanner

-— Port scanner
+— Help

 ## Useful scripts

-— Python backdoor script with instructions
+— Python backdoor script to establish TCP connection with attacker